Big Talk From Big Tech On Racial Equity, But Not All Workers Are Buying It

 Well-funded tech companies have in recent days made some bold promises.

 Google CEO Sundar Pichai has committed to diversifying leadership 30% in the next five years.
-He said parent company Alphabet will be giving $175 million to black businesses.
+He said parent company Alphabet will be giving $175 million to Black businesses.

-Facebook's chief operating officer Sheryl Sandberg made a similar announcement with a pledge of bolstering its share of employees from underrepresented groups and pledging a $1.1 billion investment in black suppliers and businesses.
+Facebook's chief operating officer Sheryl Sandberg made a similar announcement with a pledge of bolstering its share of employees from underrepresented groups and pledging a $1.1 billion investment in Black suppliers and businesses.

 Airbnb said on Thursday that 20% of its Board of Directors and executive team will be people of color by the end of next year.